 During the poster session in which you are not presenting, we invite you to circulate to view other faculty’s interest in the scholarship of teaching and learning.
 Our faculty use many great strategies, and we are always impressed with the passion each instructor brings to teaching.

 Please leave your poster on display for the entire Symposium, so attendees can view your poster even if you are not present.
 If you need to leave the event early, let us know.
-We'll be happy to take your poster down at the end of the event and store it for you for one week in UW1 -271.
-Please be sure your name and contact email are on the back of the poster.
+You or a designee should pick up your poster by 3:00 pm on April 17th at NCEC.